zhiconghu/Ethereum_DEX_Data/README.md

 ## Data Scraping and Cleaning

 This folder contains the code to extract DEXs data from FlipSide Crypto APIs.
 This file also contains the code for cleaning the data and enriching it, such as adding liquidity parameter to liquidity provision and withdrawal actions.
+The *Swaps Data Cleaning.ipynb* contains the code for combining all the csv files we scrape from FlipSide Crypto online interface into one single parquet file.

 ## Harvard Paper Simulation